MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/addcampaignconversiongoals.md

 ---
 # AddCampaignConversionGoals Service Operation - Campaign Management

-Adds new conversion goals to the account's shared campaign conversion goal library.
+Adds new campaign conversion goals to the account's shared campaign conversion goal library.

 ## <a name="request"></a>Request Elements